 6.1 Term and Termination.
 Except as otherwise provided herein, this Agreement shall commence on the Start Date and continue in full force and effect through January 31, 2018 (the "Term").
 Thereafter, this Agreement shall be automatically renewed for successive terms of one (1) year.
 Either party may terminate this Agreement on the last day of the initial term or any successive year, as the case may be, upon written notice to the other party to be received no later than one (1) year prior to such termination date.

 6.2 Load Factor Termination.
 If at any time during the Term of this Agreement, Customer takes HP-hours from ENA which result in the Load Factor being less than 0.15 for three (3) consecutive months, ENA may terminate this Agreement with five (5) days prior written notice to Customer.
-If ENA terminates this Agreement in accordance with this Section 6.2, Customer shall (i) purchase from ENA, at ENA’s net book value, the Interconnection Facilitiesand the New Compressor Motor, (ii) take assignment of all contracts, leases or other agreements including without limitation, the Midland PPA, entered into by ENA for provision of Compression Services under this Agreement, (iii) reimburse ENA for all costs and expenses incurred by ENA to unwind any forward sale or price hedges for the natural gas volumes to be delivered to ENA hereunder throughout the remaining Term of this Agreement, (iv) reimburse ENA for all costs and expenses to unwind any financing of this Agreement, the New Compressor Motor, or the Interconnection Facilities implemented by ENA or its affiliates.
+If ENA terminates this Agreement in accordance with this Section 6.2, Customer shall (i) purchase from ENA, at ENA’s net book value, the Interconnection Facilities (ii) take assignment of all contracts, leases or other agreements including without limitation, the Midland PPA, entered into by ENA for provision of Compression Services under this Agreement, (iii) reimburse ENA for all costs and expenses incurred by ENA to unwind any forward sale or price hedges for the natural gas volumes to be delivered to ENA hereunder throughout the remaining Term of this Agreement, (iv) reimburse ENA for all costs and expenses to unwind any financing of this Agreement, the Compressor Motor, or the Interconnection Facilities implemented by ENA or its affiliates.

 ARTICLE 7.